foxglove/rosmsg2-serialization/README.md

 // message definition comes from `parse()` in @foxglove/rosmsg const reader = new MessageReader(messageDefinition);

-// specify a different `timeFormat` for time objects compatible with ROS 1 and @foxglove/rostime const reader = new MessageReader(messageDefinition, { timeFormat: "sec,nsec" });
+// specify a different `timeType` for time objects compatible with ROS 1 and @foxglove/rostime const reader = new MessageReader(messageDefinition, { timeType: "sec,nsec" });

 // deserialize a buffer into an object const message = reader.readMessage([0x00, 0x01, ...]);